 This is primarily because of poor coding and configuration of the Microsoft Edge Browser Engine.
 In addition, a key problem user reported is that the Edge browser is consuming a lot of CPU memory.
 High usage of CPU memory often leads to system heating and drastically affects the system performance.

-Since the October 2020 update, the Microsoft Edge browser is consuming a lot of CPU memory, causing the system to lag, be unresponsive, and crash alltogether.
+Since the latest update, the Microsoft Edge browser is consuming a lot of CPU memory, causing the system to lag, be unresponsive, and crash alltogether.
 Meanwhile, it can take hours for you to search and hours more for a webpage to load.
 Despite the CPU fan working at full-throttle, your system tends to overheat.
 However, Windows technicians are yet to determine a single fundamental cause behind this problem.

 Although there are countless fixes, you can apply to fix high CPU usage in Windows 11.